DonSchenck/NetCandyStore/README.md

 # Table of Contents/Steps
 1. Create a cluster that supports Windows Containers
-1. Create a project `oc new-project netcandystore`
+1. Create a project
-1. Create a MS SQL Server database
+1. Create and populate the MS SQL Server database
-1. Populate the MS SQL Server database
+1. Prepare Windows Container node
-1. Create the service 'netcandystore' using image netcandystore:v1
+1. Create the service 'netcandystore'
 1. Create route for service 'netcandystore'
 1. Create the service 'getcategories'
-1. Replace the service 'netcandystore" using image netcandystore:v2
+1. COMING SOON: Replace the service 'netcandystore" using image netcandystore:v2

 ## Step 1: Create a cluster the supports Windows Containers
 (some RHPDS magic here)